Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Results

 \section{Results}

-Figure \ref{fig:compare_parallel_QST_to_emulate} verifies that the clone emulation procedure produces identical results, up to shot noise, compared to the full parallel single qubit state tomography procedure.
-The full parallel single qubit state tomography procedure was performed using the quantum telecloning circuits from refs. \cite{pelofske2023probing, Pelofske_2022_clone1, Pelofske_2022_clone2}.
+Figure~\ref{fig:compare_parallel_QST_to_emulate} verifies that the clone emulation procedure produces identical results, up to shot noise, compared to the full parallel single qubit state tomography procedure.
+The full parallel single qubit state tomography procedure was performed using the quantum telecloning circuits from refs.~\cite{pelofske2023probing, Pelofske_2022_clone1, Pelofske_2022_clone2}.

-Figure \ref{fig:compare_direct_QST_to_clone} shows a comparison between direct single qubit state tomography and extrapolated quantum state reconstruction from the approximate quantum clones.
-Direct QST refers to the procedure where Alice transmits the qubit to each of the $M$ recipients, repeated many times (plotted on the x-axis of Figure \ref{fig:compare_direct_QST_to_clone}).
-The metrics used for this comparison are distance along with Bloch sphere (closer to $0$ means lower error rate), and $1 - $ quantum fidelity (closer to $0$ means lower error rate).
-As expected, because $\lim_{M \to\infty} F_{1 \rightarrow M} = \frac{2}{3}$, there is an asymptote on the error rate of the reconstructed quantum states as $M$ gets large; $M=10000$ and $M=100000$ are nearly indistinguishable, which makes sense because all of the generated clones at this scale are approaching the same optimal state overlap with the pure quantum state.
-The data Figure \ref{fig:compare_direct_QST_to_clone} represents the mean error rate from $1,000$ separate executions of the state tomography, for each point on the x-axis (and the emulated quantum clones are generated in batches of $10,000$ per parameter).
+Figure~\ref{fig:compare_direct_QST_to_clone} shows a comparison between direct single qubit state tomography and extrapolated quantum state reconstruction from the approximate quantum clones.
+Direct QST refers to the procedure where Alice transmits the qubit to each of the $M$ recipients, repeated many times (plotted on the x-axis of Figure~\ref{fig:compare_direct_QST_to_clone}).
+The metrics used for this comparison are i) distance along the surface of the Bloch sphere (closer to $0$ means lower error rate), and ii) $1 - F$ (closer to $0$ means lower error rate).
+As expected, because $\lim_{M \to\infty} F_{1 \rightarrow M} = \frac{2}{3}$, there is an asymptote of the error rate of the reconstructed quantum states as $M$ gets large; $M=100$ and $M=10^6$ are effectively visually indistinguishable, which makes sense because all of the generated clones at this scale are approaching the same state overlap with the pure quantum state.
+The data Figure~\ref{fig:compare_direct_QST_to_clone} represents the mean error rate from $1,000$ separate executions of quantum state tomography, for each point on the x-axis.
+The emulated quantum clones are generated in batched simulations of $10,000$ per parameter.